 Most units of study begin in week 1 and end in week 14, FHS Abroad is different.
-The FHS Abroad unit of study begins in week 9, overseas travel is undertaken during the semester break, and the unit's final assignment is due in week 5 or 6 of the following semester.
+The FHS Abroad unit of study begins in week 9, overseas travel is undertaken during the semester break, and the unit's final assignment is due in week 5 of the following semester.
 Because of this, enrolment is unique for this unit.

 FHS Abroad enrolment appears as Semester 1 (where travel during the previous December/January break) or in Semester 2 (for travel during the previous June/July break).

 You cannot enrol in the unit of study yourself.
 The unit of study requires permission from the unit of study coordinator before your enrolment can be processed.
 Enrolment cannot be approved until you have attended the compulsory pre-departure workshop in week 14 in the semester before you travel, and have provided a receipt from Antipodeans/Projects Abroad for payment of your deposit.

 |Week 9||Deadline for securing your placement with an agency and providing copy of your receipt of your payment to an agency to FHS Abroad administration.|

 |Week 10||First week of the unit of study.
 Access to unit of study outline and LMS site|

 |Week 14||Pre-departure workshop (compulsory workshop)|

 |Week 5-6||Submission of final assessment|

 The financial cost of participating in FHS Abroad is significant, and you are strongly encouraged to plan ahead and set savings goals.
 As a guide, to help you with planning your participation, Antipodeans and Projects Abroad placements cost between $3000 to more than $4000 for 4 weeks.
 Please note that costs may vary depending on your individual itinerary and you must verify actual costs with the agency.

 Additional costs to consider